 At this stage of the game, companies understands the value of investing in organic traffic to their web assets.
 Unfortunately while a non negotiable strategy, SEO continues to be one of the most misunderstood marketing channels in the business and therefore routinely outsourced without a clear understanding of the WHY

-In this article lets examine the pros and cons that you may want to consider before handing off one of your most strategic marketing weapons to an outsider.
+In this article let’s examine the pros and cons that you may want to consider before handing off one of your most strategic marketing weapons to a seo agency.

 Pros of outsourcing SEO

 Entrusting a crucial part of your marketing to a specialist agency allows you to focus on the things that you do best.
 These could be sales, leadership or even other marketing channels.
 In trying to do everything at once by yourself, you may not reach critical mass in any.

 Good SEO will also need staying abreast of algorithm updates, advanced SERP features as well as constant monitoring of ranking progress which requires time and dedication, something only a specialist can provide.